Swaziland - Tips

 Manufacturing (35.0% of GDP): Types--sugar refining, light

-goods, wood pulp,
+manufactured goods, wood pulp,

 textiles, processed foods, consumer